SSWConsulting/SSW.Rules.Content/rules/best-place-to-place-the-connection-string/rule.md

 ```

 ::: bad
-Bad Example - Using magic strings
+Bad example - Using magic strings
 :::

 and observe the following code which is simple and easy to read: